An adult living with parents starts a business: what are the implications?

 Environment plan

-The child must check the municipality's environment plan.
-This shows where homes, shops, catering industries, and businesses are allowed.
+Your municipality's environment plan shows where homes, shops, catering industries and businesses are allowed.
 Does the plan for the business fit into the environment plan?
 If so, a notification to the municipality is usually enough.
 In some municipalities, you have to apply for a conversion permit (onttrekkingsvergunning).
 With this, the municipality gives permission to use the home as a business premises.

 Building or renovating